-Snapchat isn’t working on your iPhone or iPad and you don’t know what to do.
+Snapchat won’t work on your iPhone or iPad and you don’t know what to do.
 One minute you were sending selfies of your cat to your friends, but now the app won’t work at all!
-In this article, I’ll explain why Snapchat is not working on WiFi and show you how to fix the problem for good, whether you’re using an iPhone or iPad.
+In this article, I’ll explain why Snapchat is not working on your iPhone or iPad and show you how to fix the problem for good!

 Before We Begin, Make Sure The App Is Up To Date

 Snapchat may not be working on your iPhone or iPad if you haven’t downloaded the most recent app update.
-Developers are always working to improve the functionality of their app and they release updates to add new features, fix software bugs, and increase security measures to help protect their users.
+Developers are always working to improve the functionality of their apps and they release updates to add new features, fix software bugs, and increase security measures to help protect users.

 Restart Your iPhone Or iPad

-To forget a WiFi network, begin by opening the Settings app and tapping Wi-Fi.
-Then, tap the information button to the right of the WiFi network you want your iPhone or iPad to forget.
+To forget a Wi-Fi network, begin by opening the Settings app and tapping Wi-Fi.
+Then, tap the information button (look for the blue i) to the right of the Wi-Fi network you want your iPhone or iPad to forget.
 Finally, tap Forget This Network, then Forget when you receive the confirmation alert.

 To reconnect to the network your iPhone or iPad has just forgotten, tap on it in the list below Choose A Network… and enter the password if applicable.